lweedage/ABM_MPM_connection/README.md

   one agent = 100 people; at `'Verylow'` one agent = 5000 people (manual entry).

-- `Initialization=4` (5 seed infections in Amsterdam) is the default for the experiments.
+- `Initialization=4` (5 seed infections in Amsterdam) is the default for the experiments, with beta = 0.5 `Initialization=5' runs similarly but with beta = 0.25.
 Other values (1: MPM-initialized compartments;
   2: Tilburg seed; 3: one infection per municipality) are kept for from the original ABM.

 - The estimator drops the first 14 days (warm-up) and last 7 days (look-ahead window too short for E_hat) by default — see `INIT_DAYS` / `END_DAYS` in `plot_transmission_rates.py`.

-- `mobility_seir.py` in `seir/` is currently used only by a comparison plot that isn't in the main pipeline.

 - TomTom data is not publicly available.

+- **Shaded bands.** In the estimator-comparison and trajectory figures the shaded band is the 2.5%–97.5% spread of the per-realization estimates across simulation runs (run-to-run variability), **not** a confidence interval.